njazz/QLFAUST/README.md

 - **Monospaced font** for easy reading of Faust code.
 - Distinct color coding for each type of code element (e.g., keywords, strings, operators, comments).

+This repository has container app with extension and document-based test app.

 Current version: 0.0.3

 macOS 12+

+## Build instructions

+Please note that this repository is missing 'libfaustllvm.a'
+- download current version for your platform (or multiple with lipo) and put in Faust-X.XX.X/lib folder

 ## Roadmap
 - [ ] Add line numbering to the preview.